+viii.
 Other Roles

 The Jurats in Guernsey have numerous other duties conferred upon them by statute.
-They conduct the Contract Court, hear appeals from the Magistrate's Court, act as Commissioners in saisie, en désastre and compulsory liquidation hearings and conduct appeals submitted under the Housing (Control of Occupation)(Guernsey)Law 1994 as amended.
+They conduct the Contract Court, hear appeals from the Magistrates' Court, act as Commissioners in saisie, en désastre and compulsory liquidation hearings and conduct appeals submitted under the Housing (Control of Occupation) (Guernsey) Law 1994 as amended.
 They also supervise the destruction of Guernsey currency notes, have a role in liquor licensing, consenting to Orders in Council, admissions to the Guernsey Bar and have a number of other functions.
 As members of the Royal Court, Jurats are also present at certain ceremonial occasions including Liberation Day and Remembrance Day.

 In common with Jersey Jurats, a certain number of Jurats in Guernsey are appointed as Lieutenant Bailiffs.
-In more modern times, Lieutenant Bailiffs are also recruited from suitably experienced lawyers (as is in fact required by the 2008 Law in respect of a "Judge of the Royal Court") but, historically, a Lieutenant Bailiff was by custom always appointed from the ranks of the Jurats.76 Currently, Jurats Le Page, Le Poidevin, Bisson and Tanguy also hold the office of Lieutenant Bailiff and the concerns expressed earlier as to this practice similarly apply.
-In fact, it is a concern that appears to be supported in the 2008 Law itself which expressly provides in section 2(2) that "the office of Jurat is incompatible with that of a Judge of the Royal Court."
-However, as is the position in Jersey, a Lieutenant Bailiff who was not appropriately qualified as a lawyer, would tend to preside in a narrow category of cases and usually in non-contentious matters such as in the Contract Court and Liquor Licence Extension Court.77
+In more modern times, Lieutenant Bailiffs are also recruited from suitably experienced lawyers (as is in fact required by the 2008 Law in respect of a 'Judge of the Royal Court') but, historically, a Lieutenant Bailiff was by custom always appointed from the ranks of the Jurats.
+Currently, Jurats Le Page, Le Poidevin, Bisson and Tanguy also hold the office of Lieutenant Bailiff and the concerns expressed earlier as to this practice similarly apply.
+In fact, it is a concern that appears to be supported in the

-75 Minister of the Environment Department v Johns, Unreported, Guersey Court of Appeal, November 22nd, 2007.
+Minister of the Environment Department v Johns, unreported, Guernsey Court of Appeal, 22 November 2007.